KamiGdev/quai_antique/README.md

 # Quai antique Restaurant
 This is a study project concerning the creation of a full stack web application for a French Savoyard restaurant.
 Users or clients can make a reservation and modify it.
-Registered customers have additional advantages when making a reservation with their pre-registered data and access to their booking history.
+Registered customers have additional advantages when making a reservation with their pre-stored data and access to their booking history.

 # Technologies and tools